 My first game in England was at Arsenal with Dermot of my “London Family” — a 2-1 loss to Aston Villa on the last home day of the 2010-11 season, a game in which I got to see Robin Van Persie score for the Gunners and Michael Bradley play for Villa.
 I visited The Emirates, heard the (mostly Villa) fans, and had seen that people could actually go to these games.
 I was hooked.

-Since then, I have seen dozens of games at dozens of grounds, which you can read about elsewhere on this site.
+Since then, I have seen over 100 games all over the UK, which you can read about elsewhere on this site.
 I have also learned a bit about the clubs and how it all works, and I am thrilled to be sharing it with you.

-I hope you enjoy the site and decide to keep up by reading my Groundhopper Newsletter.
+I hope you enjoy the site and decide to keep up by reading our Groundhopper Newsletter.